elizawmeeks/HTML-CSS-Music-History/README.md

 ## Music History 4

 I have so many songs in my JSON file that I split it into 4 files.
-I made it load with a "more button", but it was so unwieldy that I added pagination and had the music load separately for each page.
+I made it load with a "more button", but it was so unwieldy that I added pagination and had the music load separately for event listener.
 But I can do the more button!

 ### Directions